dbcook/openrocket-database/README.md

 nose cones.
 The drawings allowed correction of some errors in tabulation, and also enabled good determination of the hole dimensions in drilled nose cones.

-On the new e-rockets/Semroc site, the pixel scaling of the drawings is not as consistent as on the legacy site, but the drawings are still very useful.

 The nose cone drawings have also proven that Semroc did *not* scale the shoulder length exactly, just the shape of the __exposed__ portion of the nose cone or transition.
 Randy Boadway also confirmed this to me at NARAM-60.